Hannah Glasscoe UX Design Portfolio

 Brainstorming

-• Check availability quickly
+• Check availability over different dates

-• Edit their order easily
+• Edit their order

-I looked at the user flows of competitors' sites, reviewed the existing site's data, such as number of locations, activities and the FAQs and started putting together a user flow, before beginning to brain dump and sketch out ideas.
+I looked at the user flows of competitors' sites, reviewed the existing site's data - such as number of locations, activities and the FAQs and started putting together a user flow, before beginning to brain dump and sketch out ideas.

 Ideating